 - Personnel, either employees or business services, such as accountants

 Types of financing for vending machine startups

 If this is your first time owning a business and you need to secure financing, make sure your personal finances are in order.
-Lenders who offer startup loans will look at your personal credit scores to determine your risk and often charge higher interest rates.
+Lenders offering startup loans will look at your credit scores to determine your risk and often charge higher interest rates.
 So explore all your options to determine which financing option will work best for you.

 - Small Business Association (SBA) loan.
-As a government-backed loan, an SBA loan comes with a bit of paperwork and can take a little longer to close.
+As a government-backed loan, an SBA loan comes with some paperwork and can take a little longer to close.
 But if you’re eligible, this loan also comes with the lowest rates available.

 - Franchise financing company.
-If you decide to buy into a vending machine franchise, the franchise registry can help you research the different franchise brands and over 9,000 lenders who specialize in franchise financing.
+If you decide to buy into a vending machine franchise, the franchise registry can help you research franchise brands and over 9,000 lenders specializing in franchise financing.

 - Business credit cards.
-With the relatively low startup costs of a vending machine business, you may consider using a business credit card to finance your expenses.
+With a vending machine business’s relatively low startup costs, you may consider using a business credit card to finance your expenses.
 The interest rate may be higher than a traditional loan, but the perks and rewards of your card may make up the difference.

-This article is was originally published on Finder here.
+This article was originally published on Finder here.